pluginpizza/uncomment/readme.txt

 ### Install Uncomment from within WordPress

-1. Visit the Plugins page within your dashboard and select ‘Add New’;
+1. Visit the Plugins page within your dashboard and select ‘Add New’
-1. Search for ‘Uncomment’;
+1. Search for ‘Uncomment’
-1. Activate Uncomment from your Plugins page;
+1. Activate Uncomment from your Plugins page

 ### Install Uncomment manually

-1. Upload the ‘uncomment’ folder to the /wp-content/plugins/ directory;
+1. Upload the ‘uncomment’ folder to the /wp-content/plugins/ directory
-1. Activate the Uncomment plugin through the ‘Plugins’ menu in WordPress;
+1. Activate the Uncomment plugin through the ‘Plugins’ menu in WordPress

 Uncomment contains a `GitHub Plugin URI` plugin header to support updates via the [Git Updater](https://git-updater.com/) plugin.